wandb/weave/pr_todo.md

 - Since OpDefs do not store their type stub, we have to infer it from the first call!
 - Since OpDefs do not store their invoke list, we have to infer it from the first call!
 - There is a not-well defined mapping between an in-memory WeaveType and it's corresponding virtual "TypeVersion"
+- A lot of locations assume the same entity/project as the current one - probably need to audit this
+- The filters are using `name:version` as the reference - should probably make this full path

 Query & Performance: